 Description

-GHK-Cu is a copper-binding tripeptide — a chain of three amino acids (glycine, histidine, and lysine) bound to a copper(II) ion.
-Its molecular formula is C14H21CuN6O4, with a molecular weight of 404.9 g/mol and CAS number 89030-95-5.
-The peptide was first identified in 1973 by Loren Pickart during research on human plasma, where he observed that a small copper-peptide complex was present in younger blood samples at higher concentrations than in older ones.
+GHK-Cu is a copper-binding tripeptide, glycine, histidine, and lysine bound to a copper(II) ion, molecular formula C14H21CuN6O4, molecular weight 404.9 g/mol, CAS 89030-95-5.
+First identified in 1973 by Loren Pickart during research on human plasma, where he observed that this small copper-peptide complex occurred at higher concentrations in younger blood samples than older ones.

 PubChem Reference: View compound profile on NIH PubChem